elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-04-cs2107-lecture-4-authentication-password.md

 > Question:
 > - What are the implication of shipping all access with the same default password
+>	- With same password, attacker can access the device if the common default password
+>
 > - What are the implication of shipping each access point with its individual password
->
+>	- Expensive: Database and printing
+> 	- Usability will decrease for users when they cannot find the password (Bad product review)
 > Tutorial question